-Inactivates the specified storage location.
-To obtain a list of all existing storage locations, query system table
+Deactivates the specified storage location.
+To obtain a list of all existing storage locations, query the STORAGE_LOCATIONS system table.

-Specifies where the storage location to retire resides.
+Where the storage location to retire is mounted.

 Effects of Retiring a Storage Location